 “I can’t say that I accomplished everything I wanted to accomplish during my time as a Commonwealth Court judge and as president judge of that court,” said Brobson.
 “As a Supreme Court justice, though, I will have more opportunities, working with my colleagues, to address broader access to justice issues.
 We should never stop trying to improve and innovate.
 All Pennsylvanians deserve to have faith in a fair and impartial judiciary.”

-Brobson’s background as a litigator prepared him for his position on the Commonwealth Court, but his legal education prepared him to be a practicing lawyer.
+Brobson’s background as a litigator prepared him for his positions in the Pennsylvania appellate court system, but his legal education prepared him to be a practicing lawyer.
 “The most challenging aspect of private practice is competition—competition for jobs, competition for clients, and competition to work on the highest-profile cases.
-While a strong work ethic will give you a leg up, if you do not have good, basic legal skills, you cannot compete at the highest levels,” he said of the challenges he initially faced, adding, “Widener provided a solid legal education in an environment that fostered interaction between students and professors.
+While a strong work ethic will give you a leg up, if you do not have good, basic legal skills, you cannot compete at the highest levels.
+Widener provided a solid legal education in an environment that fostered interaction between students and professors.
 This experience helped me to better compete in private practice.”

-While Judge Brobson’s legal education helped prepare him to be a practicing attorney, his experiences as an attorney have shaped his judicial philosophy.
-“For most of my career in private practice, I have represented clients who have raised questions about whether their state or local governments are complying with the law.
-This experience has instilled in me the strong belief that government must be just as accountable to the law as the citizens of the Commonwealth of Pennsylvania,” he said, adding, “Each branch of government has an important and exclusive role to play in the system.
+While Brobson’s legal education helped prepare him to be a practicing attorney, his experiences as an attorney have shaped his judicial philosophy.
+“For most of my career in private practice, I represented clients who have raised questions about whether their state or local governments are complying with the law.
+This experience has instilled in me the strong belief that government must be just as accountable to the law as the citizens of the commonwealth of Pennsylvania.
+Each branch of government has an important and exclusive role to play in the system.
 To ensure that government works for all Pennsylvanians, this separation of powers must be honored.”